-I loved exploring the forest, its ancient trees hiding the secrets of so many people, most of which have only been heard in old legends of the kingdom.
-Most people, including my mother, considered those stories to be rubbish, but I believed in them with all my heart.
+I loved exploring the forest, its ancient trees hiding the secrets of so many people, most of which have only been heard of in the stories of old.
+Most people, including my mother, considered those stories rubbish, but I believed in them with all my heart.

-As I continued through the spiky briars and twigs, I thought briefly that I had gone the wrong way; but then I saw the strange-shaped willow tree that marked the entrance to my beautiful garden of fantasy.
-Ducking under the tree and its swaying branches, I stepped into a mystical garden full of moss-covered willows and large, twisting vines sprouting dancing flowers in bright oranges and yellows, reds and blues.
+For a brief moment, I wondered if I had gone the wrong way; but then I saw the strange shaped willow tree that marked the entrance to my beautiful garden of fantasy.
+Ducking under the tree and its swaying branches, I stepped into a mystical garden full of moss covered willows and large, twisting vines that had dancing flowers sprouting from them in the most curious of ways.

-Here, in this garden, I could feel all the magic of the forest flowing through the branches and petals.
-I knew that if I just stayed long enough, something magical, like fairies, pixies, goblins, or elves would come prancing out of the cover of the trees and make their incredible magic known to me.
+This garden was where I could feel all of the magic of the forest flowing through the branches and petals.
+I knew that if I just stayed there long enough, something magical, like fairies, pixies, goblins, or elves would come prancing out of the cover of the trees and make the incredible magic of each of them known to me.